RyzinGit/AutoLoL-GUI/README.md

 ## Important Notes
 - Since program is pixel based you require to use **1600x900** or **1280x720** client window size and **ENGLISH** or **TURKISH** client
 - Beware of autofill
+- If the system setting display scale is not set to 100%, the program will display an error message and instructions on how to change the setting.
+- Windows is required

 ## Known Issues
-- Avoid moving the mouse cursor to the corners of the screen.
-This is because the Pyautogui library, which is used in the program, may throw an exception if the cursor is placed in certain areas of the screen.
 - Avoid leaving the mouse cursor where the accept button will appear while searching for a match, as this may cause the program to not recognize the button.
-- If the system setting display scale is not set to 100%, the program may not function properly (this bug usually happens on laptops).

 ## What could be implemented
 - Push notification to phone